EmadsGitHub/opencvlightswitch/README.md

 # opencvlightswitch
+This project is for me to to automate my room's lights simply by sitting down at my desk.
-Automatic light switch powered by OpenCV and Arduino/STM32.
+The automatic light switch is powered by OpenCV and Arduino/STM32.